Fix: An error has occurred while launching the game COD MW2 / Warzone

 Ending Battle.net Update Process

-4. Once you do that, try opening the game to see if it fixes the issue.
+4. Try launching the game again to see if it works.

 Opening File Explorer